Chebyshev expansion of spectral functions using restricted Boltzmann machines: Results

 While results in 1D serve as a benchmark and illustrate the accuracy of the approach, we aim at making this method also applicable in higher dimensions, where one can access richer physics, such as quantum spin liquids\cite{Szabo2020}.
 In this case, we focus on a $6 \times 6$ square lattice, where our variational results can be contrasted directly to exact diagonalization (see Appendix ~\ref{app:ED}).
-In Fig.\ref{fig:fig5} we display a comparison for several values of momenta on the two-dimensional Brillouin zone.
-We find that while the first peak is very accurately described, the high energy features with smaller spectral weight are lost.
+In Figs.\ref{fig:fig5} and \ref{fig:fig6} we display a comparison for several values of momenta on the two-dimensional Brillouin zone using both, a Chebyshev expansion and a continued fraction approach, respectively.
+We find that while the first peak is very accurately described, the high energy features with smaller spectral weight are partially lost.